While the more prominent Croatian island superstars get all the press, there are a bunch of Croatian islands that don’t

 Šipan is well-known for its wine-making and tasty traditionally cooked seafood.
 Easily reached from Dubrovnik by ferry, it’s surprising that this small Croatian island doesn’t receive more visitors.
 That’s all for the best, though, for those people who do visit.
 The island’s tranquility is what makes it such a great destination.

 Although it has gorgeous beaches and a fascinating folk tradition, Susak has remained off the primary tourist radar because it’s rather challenging to get there.
 The island lies in the Kvarner Bay, to the southeast of Istria.
 It’s one of the islands furthest from the Croatian mainland.

 A large part of the island’s population emigrated in the mid-20th century during the Istrian Exodus, most of them to the United States.
-Nowadays, there are about 200 permanent residents left, many of whom speak a distinct Susak dialect, which is understood by practically no one else in Croatia.
+Nowadays, about 200 permanent residents are left, many of whom speak a distinct Susak dialect, which is understood by practically no one else in Croatia.

 The island has no roads, no nightclubs, and few tourist facilities.
 Instead, this mysterious island consists of only one village, dusty hiking trails, vast fields filled with oregano plants, and sandy beaches.